jvitku/paperHelpers/readme.md

 @author Jaroslav Vitku

 paperHelpers is a storage of helper files for producing publication-grade graphics (eps,fonts embedded..) and LaTeX documents.

+Typical use-case, where this can help:

+-plot figures in Matlab
+-export figures to eps
+-include eps files in the LaTeX document
+-build pdf from *.tex file

 COMPONENTS
 ----------------